 12.1.
 The Customer shall pay the Charges to HSL.
 The Charges shall be payable in accordance with the following provisions:-

-12.1.1.
-Standard accounts: Payment in respect of the Message Charges for the SMSCarrier Service as set out in Part 2 of the Schedule shall be paid in arrears within fourteen (14) days of the invoice date unless otherwise agreed.
+126.96.36.199.
+Payment in respect of the Message Charges for the SMSCarrier service as set out in Part 2 of the Schedule shall be paid in arrears within fourteen (14) days of the invoice date unless otherwise agreed.

 12.2.
-At the sole discretion of HSL will credit terms be provided to the Customer and invoices from HSL paid within fourteen (14) days unless otherwise agreed.
+At the sole discretion of HSL will credit terms be provided to the Customer.
 If credit terms are not provided to the Customer then the account will be operated on prepay terms.

 12.3.
 For the purposes of these Conditions all Charges, expenses and other costs are exclusive of value added tax or any other similar taxes.